-FREN 2503 (3 credits / 45 hours)
+FREN 2503 (3 credits)

-SIT Study Abroad Program: Switzerland: International Studies and Multilateral Diplomacy
+Switzerland: International Studies and Multilateral Diplomacy

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.